yandex-cloud/docs/en/compute/concepts/vm-metadata.md

    * `--metadata`: the list of `key-value` pairs separated by commas, for example, `--metadata foo1=bar, foo2=baz`.

       If the value is multiline, use `\n` to split lines: `--metadata user-data="#ps1\nnet user Administrator Passw0rd"`
-   * -`-ssh-key` with an SSH key.
+   * `--ssh-key` with an SSH key.
 Only for Linux-based virtual machines.

       {{ compute-short-name }} creates a user named `yc-user` and adds the specified SSH key to the list of authorized keys.
 After the VM is created, you can use this key to connect to it over SSH.